Fall 2018 Freshman Admission: Eligibility Index

 All California State University campuses use the eligibility index as part of the freshman admission decision.
-The eligibility index is the combination of your high school grade point average and your SAT/ACT test scores.
+The eligibility index is based on your GPA and your scores on either the SAT, or the ACT.
+Neither writing scores nor subject tests are considered for admission.

 - ACT (American College Test): We consider the ACT composite score, which does not include the writing section.